johnwargo/pi-remind/readme.md

 Starting The Project's Application's Automatically
 --------------------------------------------------

 There are a few steps you must complete to configure the Raspberry Pi so it executes the the remind app on startup.

+***Note:** Don't forget to authorize the Google Calendar API to access your Google Calendar by running the manual startup process described in the previous session before enabling autostart.*

 If you don't already have a terminal window open, open one then navigate to the folder where you extracted the project files.
-Next, you need to make the project's bash script files executable by executing the following command:
+Make the project's bash script files executable by executing the following command:

     chmod +x start-remind.sh